Youth4Regions – the programme for aspiring journalists

 What themes should I focus on in my article and video report?

-You must send a short article (2500 to 6250 characters) or a short video reportage (2 – 3 minutes) depicting a project co-financed by the European Regional Development Fund (including Interreg) or Cohesion Fund.
-Your work should cover the theme of the current edition of the programme.
+You must send a short article (2500 to 6250 characters), a photo or a short video reportage (2 – 3 minutes) depicting a project co-financed by the European Regional Development Fund (including Interreg) or Cohesion Fund.
+Your work should cover the theme of the current edition of the programme - youth empowerment.

 What costs associated with coming to Brussels in October will be covered by the European Commission?

 If selected, how long will I be in Brussels for?

-You should come to Brussels from 10 to 15 October.
+You must come to Brussels from 8 to 14 October.